erinkelsey/redis-basics/README.md

 Serialized-value is the value that is returned when key is dumped.
 Example: "\n\x17\x17\x00\x00\x00\x12\x00\x00\x00\x03\x00\”

 Use REPLACE flag, if you want to overwrite the key, if it is currently in the db.

+### Scan Keys

+Find keys based on pattern.
+Will not return all of the keys at the same time, must use cursor to get them.

+    > scan [cursor] [MATCH pattern] [COUNT count] [TYPE type]

+When cursor returns 0, all keys have been returned.

+Use 0 for cursor to start at beginning.